Visual Arts Building - University of Iowa

 Iowa City, IA

-The new Visual Arts Building on the University of Iowa campus is a Steven Holl inspired award-winning design that provides 126,000 sf of loft-like space for the departments of ceramics, sculpture, metals, photography, print making and 3D multimedia.
+The Visual Arts Building on the University of Iowa campus provides 126,000 square feet of loft-like space for the departments of ceramics, sculpture, metals, photography, print making and 3D multimedia.
 It also includes graduate student studios, faculty and staff studios and offices, and gallery space.

-The project was recently awarded the 2017 Chairman’s Award for overall excellence by the Metal Construction Association (MCA).
+This project was awarded the 2017 Chairman’s Award for overall excellence by the Metal Construction Association (MCA).
 Read more here.

 Architect Steven Holl Architects, BNIM